The shape and simplicity biases of adversarially robust ImageNet-trained CNNs: Experiment and Results

-\subsec{Blocking pixel-wise noise} We hypothesize that the smoothness of filters makes R classifiers more robust against noisy images.
+We hypothesize that the smoothness of filters makes R classifiers more robust against noisy images.

 To test this hypothesis, we computed the total variation of the channels across 5 \layer{conv} layers when feeding ImageNet-CL images and their noisy versions (Fig.~\ref{fig:unseen}c; ImageNet-C Level 1 additive noise $\sim N(0, 0.08)$) to S and R models.

-At \layer{conv1}, the smoothness of R activation maps remains almost unchanged before and after noise addition (Fig.~\ref{fig:tv_conv1}; yellow circles are on the diagonal line).
+At \layer{conv1}, the smoothness of R activation maps remains almost unchanged before and after noise addition (Fig.~\ref{fig:tv_conv1};

+yellow circles are on the diagonal line).
 In contrast, the \layer{conv1} filters in standard AlexNet allow Gaussian noise to pass through, yielding larger-TV channels (Fig.~\ref{fig:tv_conv1}; blue circles are mostly above the diagonal).
 That is, the smooth filters in \textbf{R models indeed can filter out pixel-wise Gaussian noise despite that R models were not explicitly trained on this image type}!
+Furthermore, AlexNet-R and ResNet-R consistently perform better in different noise distortions (Table ~\ref{tab:imagenet_c} (a)) compared to their S models.

 In higher layers, it is intuitive that the pixel-wise noise added to the input image might not necessarily cause activation maps, in both S and R networks, to be noisy because higher-layered units detect more abstract concepts.
 However, interestingly, we still found that R channels to have consistently less mean TV (Fig.~\ref{fig:tv_conv3}--c).

 Our result suggests that most of the de-noising effects take place at lower layers (which contain more generic features) instead of higher layers (which contain more task-specific features).